Explore concepts that support movement, cognitive development and hitting for young athletes and foster a love for the game

 Contact Brent verticalturn88@gmail.com

-I am available for video swing analysis, virtual lessons or in person workshops.
+We are available for video swing analysis, virtual lessons or in person workshops.
 Click on my bio to learn more about my background.
 Thanks!